 Biometric Time Clocks

 Although some of these methods are better than others, the truth is that they all work to achieve the same goal -- track an employee’s time and attendance.
-Depending on the size of your workforce, or even the industry you are in, some time tracking methods may be more cost and time effective.
+Depending on the size of your workforce, or even the industry you are in, some time tracking methods may be more cost and time-effective.
 For example, if you only have one or two employees, a simple spreadsheet might be your best option.
 If you work for a large factory, then biometric time clocks will work best for you.
-To learn more about time tracking methods, read here.

 Keep in mind that having a good time and attendance software not only makes your employees’ lives easier, but it also reduces the workload of your HR department.
 Businesses that do not have the right time tracking method in place are more prone to time theft.
 Before committing to a time tracking method, make sure you have done all the research you can and even better, make sure you read the reviews of whatever method you decide to go for.